Construction and Trees

 - Smothering Roots by Adding Soil: As mentioned, most of the absorbing roots are within the top few inches of soil.
 This is because this is the best place for the roots to get the air, water, and nutrients that they need.
 As a result, adding even a few inches of soil over the existing soil can effectively smother the roots, leading to the decline and possible death of the tree.

 - Exposure to the Elements: Trees and surrounding plants do not exist in isolation.
-When a tree or part of a tree is removed, it can expose parts of other trees or plants surrounding it to sunlight and wind.
-Too much sunlight may cause sunscald on the trunks and branches of trees with thin bark.
+Mature trees protect smaller trees and plants from sunlight and wind.
+Damagin larger trees can expose smaller trees to sunscald on the trunks and branches of trees with thin bark.
 Greater exposure to wind can make weaker trees more susceptible to breakage under heavy winds or ice.

 3 Steps to Protecting Trees During Construction